Alfresco/docs-alfresco/transform-service/latest/install/index.md

 ### Non-containerized deployment {#prereq-non-containerized-deploy}

-Before installing Transform Services from the distribution ZIP file, [install Alfresco Content Services using distribution ZIP]({% link content-services/latest/install/zip/index.md %}).
+Before installing Transform Service from the distribution ZIP file, [install Alfresco Content Services using distribution ZIP]({% link content-services/latest/install/zip/index.md %}).
-This will also install the message broker ActiveMQ, which is used by Transform Services.
+This will also install the message broker ActiveMQ, which is used by Transform Service.

-In a non-containerized environment you need to install the following software before installing Transform Services:
+In a non-containerized environment you need to install the following software before installing Transform Service:

 * LibreOffice: see [Install LibreOffice](#install-libreoffice)
 * ImageMagick: see [Install ImageMagick](#install-imagemagick)
 * alfresco-pdf-renderer: see [Install alfresco-pdf renderer](#install-pdf-renderer)
 * Exiftool: see [Install Exiftool](#install-exiftool)

-You can install the third-party software used by Transform Services independently.
+You can install the third-party software used by Transform Service independently.

 #### Install LibreOffice {#install-libreoffice}

-In Transform Services, you can transform a document from one format to another, for example, a text file to a PDF file.
+In Transform Service, you can transform a document from one format to another, for example, a text file to a PDF file.
 To access these transformation facilities, you must install LibreOffice.

 1. Browse to the LibreOffice download site: [LibreOffice download site](https://www.libreoffice.org/download/download/){:target="_blank"}
 2. Download the latest (stable) version of LibreOffice for your platform.